masonyoungblood/SpeedClimbingABM/README.md

 or use hand holds for feet, so we will only be modeling the time spent on hand holds.
-Each climber will be initialized with a vector of their beta, or a TRUE/FALSE for whether they use each hand hold in the route, along with a vector of reference times for the amount of time spent on each hold.
+Each climber will be initialized with a vector of their beta, or a TRUE/FALSE for whether they use each hand hold in the route, along with a vector of sequence ratios.
+The sequence ratios will be drawn from a truncated normal distribution with a lower bound at 0, a mean of 1, and a standard deviation parameter that controls the initial variation in times across holds.
+The actual amount of time spent on each hold, then, will be these sequence ratios multiplied by an initial climbing time (let’s say 18 seconds) divided by the number of holds.
 For now the beta vectors will start out as all TRUE, so that all climbers start out using every hold in the route.
-The reference times will be drawn from truncated normal distributions with a lower bound at 0, a mean of an initial climbing time (let’s say 18 seconds) divided by the number of holds on the route, and a standard deviation of the mean divided by a parameter that controls the initial variation in times across holds.
-Here is an example of how the beta and reference time vectors are initialized.
+Here is an example of how the beta and sequence ratio vectors are initialized.

 ``` r
 #set number of holds